raphaeljolivet/java2typescript/README.md

 ## Interface / Class name

 By default, the name of the generated interfaces is the Java simple class name.
 You can use the annotation **@JsonTypeName("CustomClassName")** to override it.

 ## Module name

-The module name is optionnal.
+The module name is optional.
 If null, the definition will be generated out of any module.

 # Licence